pduranti/mercadolibre.github.com/_posts/guide/core-concepts/2012-03-01-core-concepts.markdown

 </ul>

-## Reasons to Integrate with Our API
+## Reasons to Integrate With Our API

 <section id="additional">
 <nav class="ch-g1-3">
 <div class="ch-centercolumn">
 <h3>Engage More Users</h3>
 <ul class="ch-list parameters">
+<li>Access our public read-only data such as listings, categories, popular searches and much more.</li>
-<li>Increase your traffic with our
+<li>Increase your traffic taking advantage of our
 millions of items and users.</li>
 <li>Build web or mobile apps for
 buyers and sellers.</li>